I make plantain balls just about every couple weeks. Slightly sweet and savory, they make a perfect appetizer or snack!

 More Plantain Recipes You’ll Enjoy

-If you made these plantain balls, try one of these recipes next:
+If you made these plantain balls, pair them with this Haitian griot recipe or try one of these recipes next:

 Also, we would appreciate if could give it a star rating below!